-4. Efforts promoted based on the previous effectiveness evaluation
+3. Efforts promoted based on the previous effectiveness evaluation specific and tangible execution status has been reported to the Board of Directors.

-Based on the findings from the effectiveness evaluation conducted and directors' suggestions provided in fiscal year 2022, the Company implemented the following measures.
+Based on the findings from the effectiveness evaluation conducted and directors' suggestions provided in fiscal year 2023, the Company implemented the following measures in fiscal year 2024.